senyosimpson/blog/content/posts/rust-error-handling.md

 * Applications are responsible for deciding how errors are formatted and displayed to users.

 As we can see, there are subtly different requirements depending on which one you are writing.
 Rust being Rust has crates for both these use cases.
-The most popular of these are anyhow and thiserror. anyhow is used for error reporting in applications while thiserror is used for creating custom errors for libraries (and applications).
+The most popular of these are [anyhow] and [thiserror]. anyhow is used for error reporting in applications while thiserror is used for creating custom errors for libraries (and applications).
 I will go through their use cases in context of important aspects of error handling.